Connor Wong Preview, Player Props: Red Sox vs. Royals

 Connor Wong At The Plate

-- He has hit a home run in 7.2% of his games this year, and 2.4% of his chances at the plate.
+- In 7.1% of his games this year, he has hit a home run, and 2.3% of his trips to the plate.

-- Wong has had at least one RBI in 23.7% of his games this year (23 of 97), with more than one RBI nine times (9.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Wong has had at least one RBI in 23.5% of his games this year (23 of 98), with more than one RBI nine times (9.2%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.